 In addition to the poor finish on your lawn, wet clippings stuck to your shoes make a mess when walked into the house.

 In an ideal world mowing wet grass should be avoided.
 However, because many people can’t wait for good weather to mow their lawn – and the weekend is often the only opportunity – cutting the grass when it’s wet may be the only option.

 March and April, in the UK at least, see the greatest grass growth and it’s often wet.
 The wetter it gets, the longer the grass grows.
 So is it OK to mow wet grass?
 With the correct equipment… yes it can be.

 A Countax garden tractor cuts and collects in a totally different way.
 The Countax system doesn’t rely on air flow to collect grass cuttings.
 Instead, a powered brush, driven by the tractor’s power take-off, sweeps the clippings from the lawn.
-The Powered Grass Collector is effective in wet or dry conditions and, because of its design, out-performs almost every other type of collector on the market.
+The PGC+ (with grass sweeper cassette installed) or Powered Grass Collector is effective in wet or dry conditions and, because of its design, out-performs almost every other type of collector on the market.
 It’s why Countax tractors are so popular in Britain.

 The cutter blades in a Countax XRD deck cut the grass and then throw the clippings to a discharge chute at the rear of the deck.
 Because the collection system does not rely on air flow, the cutting height can be set lower.
 The powered grass collector, towed behind the tractor, sweeps the cuttings into a collector net.
 Almost nothing is left behind.

 Because a Countax collector works on the ground, it has been fitted with a heavy lawn roller.
 This means that, unlike almost all other ‘ride-on lawnmowers’, a Countax can stripe a lawn whilst it mows.